DenzelPenzel/shrek/README.md

 ﻿# Shrek

-A database that's as easy to use as SQLite but also offers the strength and reliability of a distributed system
+A database that's as easy to use as SQLite but also offers the strength and reliability of a distributed system.

 ## Setup